yunl39/STAT3106-ML-Final-Project/README.md

 # STAT3106-ML-Final-Project
 ## Summary
+This project explores the use of Reddit sentiment data and financial indicators to predict the daily return direction of small-cap stocks from 2022 to 2024.
+We implemented machine learning models including Random Forest, XGBoost, and Elastic Net, using a variety of features such as Reddit sentiment scores, macroeconomic indicators, and technical stock metrics.
+Despite extensive experimentation, the models achieved only modest predictive accuracy (55–65%).
+A simulated trading strategy based on the model reduced losses compared to random guessing, although it did not yield profits.
+This work highlights the need for more robust sentiment features and improved alignment between social discourse and market outcomes.

 ## Explanation of the folders
 ### 📂 Data Ingestion, Feature Generation & EDA
 #### 🧠 Reddit Data Processing